An MS-13 leader is sentenced to 68 years in case involving 8 Long Island murders

 He admitted last July that he’d authorized the eight killings and three other attempted killings of perceived rivals and others who had disrespected or feuded with the clique.

-Among the killings were those of Kayla Cuevas, 16, and Nisa Mickens, 15, lifelong friends and classmates at Brentwood High School who were slain with a machete and a baseball bat.
-Authorities said there had been a dispute weeks earlier between one of the girls and gang members.
+Among the most prominent killings were those of Mickens and Kayla Cuevas, lifelong friends and classmates at Brentwood High School who were slain with a machete and a baseball bat after prosecutors say one of the girls had a dispute with gang members.

-Other victims included Javier Castillo, 15, of Central Islip, who was befriended by gang members only to be cut down with a machete in an isolated marsh.

-Another victim, Oscar Acosta, 19, was found dead in a wooded area near railroad tracks nearly five months after he left his Brentwood home to play soccer.

 Saenz also admitted to arson, firearms offenses and drug trafficking — the proceeds of which went toward buying firearms, more drugs and providing contributions to the wider MS-13 gang.